mlte-team/mlte/docs/source/examples.md

         )

 # Create a measurement for classification accuracy;
-# add a validator for the minimum acceptable accuracy, and bind to suite property
+# add a validator for the minimum acceptable accuracy, and bind to spec property
 measure_accuracy = bind(
     ClassificationAccuracy().with_validator_accuracy_not_less_than(threshold=0.65),
-    suite.get_property("Accuracy")
+    spec.get_property("Accuracy")
 )
 ```